ioccc-src/winner/2018/bellard/README.md

 ## Judges' comments:

 The file `small.jpg` will be approximately of the same size as the raw image data in the program.
 Compare the level of the detail and the artifacts of `small.jpg` and `lena.ppm`.

 Compressing images is just a matter of simple arithmetic and some magic, isn't it?

 We could understand some of the arithmetic but none of the magic.

 Deciphering the mechanism used for data encoding to make use of whitespace, braces and semicolons should be a slightly easier task.

 ## Author's comments:

+Warning: the program is not protected against invalid input.

 This program outputs a 128x128 RGB image file to the standard output using the portable pixmap file format (PPM).
 It contains the famous "Lena" image which is used in many image compression tests.

 The uncompressed image is 12 times larger than the source code of the program which includes the image data and the complete decoder.
 The